firedigger/SimplifiedMatchingEngine/README.md

 `ConcurrentQueue<T>` would be an ideal candidate, but it does not support arbitrary removals — which is necessary for order cancellation.
 There are two main strategies to work around this:

 1. **Custom concurrent queue implementation** with indexed removal.
 2. **Postponed removal** — where canceled or filled orders are simply left in the queue until they're dequeued naturally, skipping over them as needed.
+However, that version still could not be fully lock-free as additional mechanism would be needed to synchonize for selected (peeked) orders while they are being matched and best price is being updated, with regards to skipping cancelled orders.
+A concurrent queue is an idea lock-free mechanism when one just needs to verify that 2 threads wouldn't dequeue the same element, but here we have to peek and check the element before deciding whether to dequeue it.
+And we can't dequeue and put it back as the FIFO priority needs to be upkept.

+In conclusion, the current implementation combines robust thread-safety with simplicity and readibility.